VirgilSecurity/virgil-sdk-pfs-x/README.md

 ## Initialization

+> Virgil SWIFT PFS SDK is suitable only for Client Side.
+If you need SWIFT SDK for Server Side, take a look at this [repository](_sdk_x).

-Be sure that you have already registered at the [Dev Portal](https://developer.virgilsecurity.com/account/signin) and created your application.
+Be sure that you have already registered at the [Developer Dashboard](_dashboard) and created your application.

-To initialize the SWIFT PFS SDK at the __Client Side__, you need only the __Access Token__ created for a client at [Dev Portal](https://developer.virgilsecurity.com/account/signin).
+To initialize the SWIFT PFS SDK at the __Client Side__, you need only the __Access Token__ created for a client at [Dashboard](_dashboard).
 The Access Token helps to authenticate client's requests.

 ```swift
 let virgil = VSSVirgilApi(token: "[YOUR_ACCESS_TOKEN_HERE]")
 ```

-Virgil SWIFT PFS SDK is suitable only for Client Side.
-If you need SWIFT SDK for Server Side, take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-x/tree/v4).

-In Virgil every user has a **Private Key** and represented with a **Virgil Card (Identity Card)**.

-The Virgil Card contains user's Public Key and all information necessary to identify the user.
-Click [here](#register-users) to see more details on how to create user's Virgil Card.

 ## Chat Example

-Before chat initialization, every user must have created Virgil Card.
+Before chat initialization, each user must have a Virgil Card on Virgil Card Service.
 If you have no Virgil Card yet, you can easily create it with our [guide](#register-users).

 To begin communicating with PFS technology, every user must run the initialization: